 SOP’s – Standard Operating Procedures – Operations Manual

-System100™ has a detailed Operations Manual with many Standard Operating Procedures, to be used as templates and a guide for building any Company Operation Manual.
-Therefore, enabling System100™ clients to build a custom operations manual loaded with all the necessary SOP’s procedures, polices, etc. for ANY type or size company.
+System100™ has a detailed Operations Manual with many Standard Operating Procedures for use as templates and a guide for building any Company Operation Manual.
+Therefore, enabling clients to build a custom detailed operations manual for ANY type or size company.

 Do you know the number one reason most businesses are so disorganized?

-It’s due to the fact that, the owner has never taken the time to “download” by writing down how their business operates from the time they open their door for business in the morning until they turn the key and lock the door in the afternoon.
+It’s due to, the owner has never taken the time to “download” by writing down how their business operates from the time they open their door for business in the morning until they turn the key and lock the door in the afternoon.

 There’s a whole lot of stuff going on between those two turn-key events.
 In most businesses, most of that “stuff” the processes that run the businesses is just floating around in the owner’s head.
-Therefore, the owner is constantly interrupted by employees trying to get at that information.
+Therefore, employees constantly interrupt owners trying to get at that information.
 If the owner leaves the premises for any reason, all hell can break out.
 Sounds familiar?